 “A general term for hide or skin with its original fibrous structure more or less intact, tanned to be imputrescible.
 The hair or wool may, or may not, have been removed.
-Leather is also made from a hide or skin which has been split into layers or segmented, either before or after tanning, but if the tanned hide or skin is disintegrated mechanically without combination of a binding agent, is made into sheets or other forms, such sheets or forms are not leather.
+Leather is also made from a hide or skin which has been split into layers or segmented, either before or after tanning.
+But if the tanned hide or skin is disintegrated mechanically, without combination of a binding agent it is made into sheets or other forms these sheets or forms are not leather.
 If the leather has a surface coating, this surface layer, however applied, must not be thicker than 0.15mm.”

 Making a hide or skin into leather is not one process but a series of processes.
 The steps can be split into 4 categories.

 The Beamhouse process is made up of several steps.
 The aim of this part of the task is to clean the hide, removing all hair and dirt.